gekographe/CV/README.md

 ## Skills

-- Test Driven Development
+#### Test Driven Development

+A great app is a tested app, working without testing might seem like a time saving way of coding but on the long term it's counterproductive

+- I'm trained to use rspec, jasmine or cucumber
+-
-It's a very important part of being a developer to test our code.
-I created my own Javascript testing framework
+- I created my own Javascript testing framework

-- Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill
+#### Teamwork

 - Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.